-With all these ingredients, we can now draw samples from the posterior distribution $p(\boldsymbol{\Lambda},\Theta|\mathbf{d},\mathbb{D})$: \begin{enumerate} \item Draw a sample for $\boldsymbol{\zeta}$ and $\mathbf{z}$: \begin{enumerate} \item Starting from a empty mixture, randomly select one of the available events and compute the probability of assigning it to one of the parametric models (Eq.~\eqref{eq:parametric_predictive}) or to the non-parametric component (Eq.~\eqref{eq:nonpar_predictive}): then, draw $\zeta_1$ accordingly.
-If $\zeta_1 = M+1$, also assign the event to one of the Gaussian components of the non-parametric model; \item Repeat the previous step adding all the $N-1$ remaining events in random order, each time conditioning on the current values of $\boldsymbol{\zeta}$ and $\mathbf{z}$.
+With all these ingredients, we are able to draw samples from the posterior distribution $p(\boldsymbol{\Lambda},\Theta|\mathbf{d},\mathbb{D})$.
+The steps are listed below. \begin{enumerate} \item Draw a sample for $\boldsymbol{\zeta}$ and $\mathbf{z}$. \begin{enumerate} \item Starting from an empty mixture, randomly select one of the available events and compute the probability of assigning it to one of the parametric models (Eq.~\eqref{eq:parametric_predictive}) or to the non-parametric component (Eq.~\eqref{eq:nonpar_predictive}); then, draw $\zeta_1$ accordingly.
+If $\zeta_1 = M+1$, also assign the event to one of the Gaussian components of the non-parametric model. \item Repeat the previous step adding all the $N-1$ remaining events in a random order, each time conditioning on the current values of $\boldsymbol{\zeta}$ and $\mathbf{z}$.
 Events for which $\zeta_i = M+1$ should also be used to update $\mathbf{z}$ following the procedure described in Section~\ref{sec:nonpar_summary}.
-This will produce a sample for $\boldsymbol{\zeta}$ and one for $\mathbf{z}$. \end{enumerate} \item Draw a sample for $\boldsymbol{\Lambda}$, $\Theta$ and $\mathbf{w}$ conditioned on $\boldsymbol{\zeta}$ and $\mathbf{z}$: \begin{enumerate} \item For each parametric model, draw a sample for $\Lambda_j$ using the corresponding term of the product in Eq.~\eqref{eq:parametric_posterior}, producing a sample for $\boldsymbol{\Lambda}$; \item Draw a sample for $\Theta$ as in Section~\ref{sec:nonpar_summary}; \item From Eq.~\eqref{eq:phi_dirichletdist}, draw a sample for $\boldsymbol{\phi}$; \item Using the $\boldsymbol{\Lambda}$ and $\Theta$ sample to compute $\xi_j(\Lambda_j)$ and $\xi(\Theta)$, convert the $\boldsymbol{\phi}$ sample into a $\mathbf{w}$ sample. \end{enumerate} \end{enumerate} Again, this procedure can be iterated to produce multiple $(\mathbf{w},\boldsymbol{\Lambda},\Theta)$ samples.
+This will produce a sample for $\boldsymbol{\zeta}$ and one for $\mathbf{z}$. \end{enumerate} \item Draw a sample for $\boldsymbol{\Lambda}$, $\Theta,$ and $\mathbf{w}$ conditioned on $\boldsymbol{\zeta}$ and $\mathbf{z}$. \begin{enumerate} \item For each parametric model, draw a sample for $\Lambda_j$ using a stochastic sampling scheme (e.g. Markov Chain Monte Carlo, MCMC) for every term of the product in Eq.~\eqref{eq:parametric_posterior}, producing a sample for $\boldsymbol{\Lambda}$. \item Draw a sample for $\Theta$ as in Section~\ref{sec:nonpar_summary}. \item From Eq.~\eqref{eq:phi_dirichletdist}, draw a sample for $\boldsymbol{\phi}$. \item Using the $\boldsymbol{\Lambda}$ and $\Theta$ sample to compute $\xi_j(\Lambda_j)$ and $\xi(\Theta)$, convert the $\boldsymbol{\phi}$ sample into a $\mathbf{w}$ sample. \end{enumerate} \end{enumerate} Again, this procedure can be iterated to produce multiple $(\mathbf{w},\boldsymbol{\Lambda},\Theta)$ samples.
 In this case, the auxiliary variable $\boldsymbol{\zeta}$ can be useful in determining which channel is more likely to have produced each of the available events.